Beyond Waste Evanston

 - Gift experiences instead of things

 - Learn how to cook, freeze, and store food so you generate less food waste.
-Check out www.savethefood.org for tips and ideas — there’s even a free Alexa Skills app to help you!
+There’s even a free Alexa Skills app to help you!

 - Compost what food scraps remain

 - Check out SWANCCC for special materials on disposal/recycling and many other useful resources

 - Embrace your company’s waste reduction program.
 If it doesn’t have one, advocate for it.
 We at Beyond Waste Evanston can lend support.

 - Ask the businesses you support if they recycle and compost.
 If not, request that they do so.
 In Evanston, the first recycling bin is free, and pickups for recycling are cheaper than those for trash.

 - Request that restaurants use durable multi-use dinnerware, and ask that their single-use items be recyclable or compostable.